dotnet-presentations/eshop-app-workshop/labs/3-Add-Identity/README.md

 [Keycloak](https://www.keycloak.org/) is available as a configurable container image that makes it very easy to get started with and is supported by a rich community ecosystem.
 We'll use it to create an IdP for our distributed application.

+## Compose a Keycloak instance into the AppHost project via a custom resource type

+.NET Aspire includes built-in support for a number of different container-based resources, but is also easy to extend with custom resources that encapsulate useful behavior.